wohaco/despace/magellan.md

 ## Science goals & payload
 The objectives of the mission included:

-   - Obtain near‑global radar images of the Venusian surface with a resolution equivalent to optical imaging of 1.0 km per line pair (primary).
+   - Obtain near‑global radar images of the Venusian surface with a resolution equivalent to optical imaging of 1.0 ㎞ per line pair (primary).
-   - Obtain a near‑global topographic map with 50 km spatial and 100 m vertical resolution.
+   - Obtain a near‑global topographic map with 50 ㎞ spatial and 100 m vertical resolution.
-   - Obtain near‑global gravity field data with 700 km resolution and two to three milligals of accuracy.
+   - Obtain near‑global gravity field data with 700 ㎞ resolution and two to three milligals of accuracy.
    - Develop an understanding of the geological structure of the planet, including its density distribution and dynamics ([EVN‑020](venus.md)).

 Thick and opaque, the atmosphere of Venus required a method beyond optical survey, to map the surface of the planet.
 The resolution of conventional radar depends entirely on the size of the antenna.
 Magellan addressed this problem by using a method known as synthetic aperture, where a large antenna is imitated by processing the information gathered by ground computers ([EVN‑078](venus.md)).